TURMERIC – the REAL Spice of Life

 Research has shown that curcumin is able to cross the blood-brain barrier to reduce inflammation and specific damaging chemical aging processes.
 This is why it may prevent Alzheimer’s Disease.

 Specially processed turmeric is used in India topically to produce healthy glowing skin and prevent facial hair growth in women.
-A different processed turmeric is also available which is rubbed into the skin so that it is absorbed directly into the blood stream and bypasses the digestions and liver functions which can slow it’s effects down.
+Different processed turmeric is also available which is rubbed into the skin so that it is absorbed directly into the bloodstream and bypasses the digestions and liver functions which can slow it’s effects down.

 The ONLY CAUTION with turmeric is that if you spill it on even a slightly porous surface it can stain.
 Wash immediately.